KK260/GenomeXtract/README.md

                         The type of genome to download.
   --batch_size BATCH_SIZE
                         Batch size for downloading genomes (only organellar genomes).
   --duplicate_removal   Remove duplicate sequence files (only for organellar genomes).
+Prioritize NC_* or the latest release.
   --max_individuals MAX_INDIVIDUALS_PER_SPECIES
                         Maximum number of individuals per species to retain (only organellar genomes).
   --overwrite           Overwrite existing output folder.